Sai7xp/dsa-fun/README.md

 ### 🌳 Binary Trees

+> Revision History: June 19th 2025,

 - [BT Inorder Traversal][def202] - Left ROOT Right
 - [BT Preorder Traversal][def203] - ROOT Left Right
 - [BT Postorder Traversal][def204] - Left Right ROOT (for iterative go in reverse - ROOT Right Left and reverse the result in the end)
 - [102.
 Binary Tree Level Order Traversal][def205] - Use a Queue and Go Level By Level
 - [Zig Zag or Spiral Traversal][def216] - toggle a boolean value 'isReverse' at each level, based on this boolean value, decide where to add the each element in curr level. either at the front or at the end of list.
 - [Find Largest value in each tree row][def206] - Level order Traversal
-- [Max Depth of Binary Tree][def207] - Iterative: perform level order traversal and calculate levels.
-Recursive: max(left,right). two recursive calls. one will find the left tree count, and another finds the right tree count, now take the max of both
+- [Max Depth of Binary Tree][def207] - **Iterative**: perform level order traversal and calculate levels. **Recursive:** max(left,right). two recursive calls. one will find the left tree count, and another finds the right tree count, now take the max of both
 - [Leaf Similar Trees][def220] - Find all the leaf nodes of a tree. we can perform dfs and visit every node. when node.left == null & node.right == null that means it's a leaf node.
-- [Binary Tree Paths][def222] - Find paths from root to all leaves.
+- [💎 Binary Tree Paths][def222] - Find paths from root to all leaves.
 DFS + Backtracking
 - [Diameter of Binary Tree][def210] - at every node, LeftHeight + RightHeight is the diameter. use maxDepth() approach
 - [Balanced Binary Tree][def215] - DFS.
 Check height difference of left and right subtree at every node.
 Use maxDepth() approach
 - [Binary Tree Maximum Path Sum][def226] - DFS